docker/docs/kitematic/userguide.md

 ## Overview

-Kitematic is an open source project built to simplify and streamline using Docker on a Mac or Windows (coming soon) PC.
+Kitematic is an open source project built to simplify and streamline using Docker on a Mac or Windows PC.
 Kitematic automates the Docker installation and setup process and provides an intuitive graphical user interface (GUI) for running Docker containers.
 Kitematic integrates with [Docker Machine](/machine/) to provision a VirtualBox VM